MGL c.150 Conciliation and arbitration of labor disputes

 A guide to the Massachusetts public employee collective bargaining law, Mass.
 Dept. of Labor Relations, 2017.

 This well-known book is now available online full-text.
 Includes detailed procedures, summary of law, and more.

 Memorandum concerning Boston Housing Authority v.
 National Conference of Firemen and Oilers, Local 3, 458 Mass.
 155 (2010), Chief Counsel Memorandum 2010-1, Department of Labor Relations, December 2, 2010.

 If a public union contract expires, the terms and conditions in effect at the end of the contract will remain in effect.

-This bench book "represents an effort to set forth Board precedent and other rulings and authorities on certain recurring procedural issues that may arise during the course of an NLRB trial.
+This bench book "sets forth Board precedent and other rulings and authorities on certain recurring procedural and evidentiary issues that may arise during the hearing.
 It is not a digest of substantive law.
-Nor should it be cited as precedent, or be considered a substitute for issue-specific research."
+Nor should it be cited as precedent or considered a substitute for issue-specific research."